 Toilet Paper

-In all of Greece, do not flush toilet paper down the toilet!
-The plumbing was not designed to handle toilet paper and it will clog.
-Use the small trash can next to the toilet for your TP.
+In all of Greece, do not flush paper down the toilet!
+The plumbing was not designed to handle it and will clog.
+Use the small trash can for your TP.

 Hot Water Switch